 PLEASE NOTE: This is not part of The Hidden Name of God Bible Study.
-If you are participating the Bible study version, please wait for the weekly sessions posted each Wednesday morning.
-They are in smaller more easily digested format and contain updated information.
-Please see the Bible Study page for all published sessions.
+The Bible study version is in smaller, more easily digested portions and contains updated information.
+You can find those posts by clicking the Bible Study tab on the Home page.

 Lost in Translation?